utr1903/monitoring-kubernetes-with-opentelemetry/tests/README.md

 | `daemonset`  | `07` |
 | `statefulet` | `08` |

-### Case 09, 10, 11 - License key should be defined
+### Case 09, 10, 11 - OTLP endpoint should be valid (individual)

-If any telemetry type is enabled, the license key of the corresponding New Relic account should either be defined directly by providing the value to the helm chart or by referencing an existing secret which holds the license key.
+If any telemetry type is enabled and individual configs are used, the OTLP endpoint of the corresponding New Relic account should be valid where

+- US -> `otlp.nr-data.net:4317`
+- EU -> `otlp.eu01.nr-data.net:4317`

 | K8s object   | Case |
 | ------------ | ---- |